chgeuer/postgres-azure/README.md

 - Multiple data disks in a [RAID](http://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-configure-raid/)  in order to achieve higher I/O, given current limitation of 500 IOPS per data disk.
 - One data disk for pg_xlog

-- Use 'cfdisk' on /dev/sdc and create a primary partition of type 'FD' (RAID autodetect) for RAID for pg_data
-- Use 'cfdisk' on /dev/sdd and create a primary partition of type 'FD' (RAID autodetect) for RAID for pg_data
-- Use 'cfdisk' on /dev/sde and create a primary partition of type '8E' (LVM) for pg_xlog

 ```console
 # Standard fdisk partition
 fdiskStdin=$(cat <<'END_HEREDOC'